2 out of 2 people found this review helpfulwrite a review of this game

 read more reviews by Nathan Kovner

 SummaryThe most memorable, humorous, goofy-as-hell adventure game you're likely to play in your short life.

 The GoodThe Secret of Monkey Island is just about the most hilarious game I've ever played.
 The reason?
 Ron Gilbert doesn't go for the obvious gags good for maybe a gut-chuckle.
 It's apparent he and the LucasArts team spent a lot of time working out the game's concept.
 You play a young, naive loser named Guybrush Threepwood who "wants to become a pirate!"
 I love the premise - Guybrush is a dweeb who dreams about becoming something he isn't - this is a great subtle swipe at adventure gaming itself.
 And pirating (not the SEA type) is a subject inherently rich in humor value - it's got peglegs, grog, and of course, monkeys!

 The characters are some of the most memorable in gaming - who could forget Stan the used ship salesman or the cannibals trying to watch their fat intake?
 Guybrush himself is my favorite protagonist to grace the pc - his dialogue options are hilarious.
-Keep an eye out for when he mentions his special skill - it'll help you find an easter egg that breaks the golden rule of LucasArts
+Keep an eye out for when he mentions his special skill - it'll help you find an easter egg that breaks the golden rule of LucasArts adventure games!

 The insult driven swordfighting might be reason enough alone to check this game out, but it's perfect writing, puzzles, and pleasing SCUMM VGA graphics and interface make it impossible to pass up.

 The BadIt's difficult to find anything wrong with The Secret of Monkey Island.
 Hard core adventure gamers may find the puzzles too easy, but it's likely they'd be having too much fun to notice.